Le Touquet: Economy

 Almost all of the economy of Le Touquet revolves around tourism.
 Revenues coming from it allow the commune to punch way above what would be typical of the commune of its size.
 According to the assessment of the Cour des Comptes, even though Le Touquet has about 4,200 people, its budget size would normally have been expected of a commune of 30,000.
-In 2011–2021, annual communal expenditures oscillated around €31–36 million, with revenues slightly higher, beating the €40 million mark in 2017 and 2019 (for communes between 3,500 and 5,000 people, the average budget is just €4 million).
+In 2011–2021, annual communal expenditures oscillated around €31–36 million; revenues beat the €40 million mark in 2017 and 2019 (for communes between 3,500 and 5,000 people, the average budget is just €4 million).
 Le Touquet's debt, at €16.4 million in 2021, is much higher than average, but also the commune's budget surplus would allow it to repay it in 3.5 years, faster than the average of 4.5 years.
 Even though a 2023 law allowed Le Touquet to levy a surcharge on secondary residences, it chose not to.

 The commune's workforce activity statistics are not typical for France.
 In 2020, 51.6% of the population was retired and another 15.2% were not economically active, but the commune's companies and institutions still provided 3,790 jobs.
 Due to heavy tourism influence, almost 90% of companies in Le Touquet are in the service sector, much higher than the French average of 65%.
 This may lead to problems when typical tourism patterns are disrupted.
-For example, when the Enduropale motor race was cancelled in 2021 due to the COVID-19 pandemic, entrepreneurs who were preparing to host an estimated 300,000 visitors that the event normally brings found their efforts were in vain and missed out on about €5 million the tourists would have brought to the local economy during this event.
-On the other hand, 2022 and 2023 proved to be bumper years, the former because it was when the economy emerged from COVID-19 (950,000 night stays in the town) and the latter for the region as a whole due to particularly strong presence of foreign tourists from neighbouring countries.
+For example, when the Enduropale motor race was cancelled in 2021 due to the COVID-19 pandemic, the commune's economy missed out on €5 million of economic activity.
+On the other hand, 2022 and 2023 proved to be bumper years, the former because it was when the economy emerged from COVID-19 (950,000 overnight stays in the town) and the latter for the region as a whole due to particularly strong presence of foreign tourists from neighbouring countries.